 On the Kenai Peninsula, The Flats Bistro does not advertise itself as a “fusion” restaurant, however a glance at their menu or specials makes clear just how much their fresh, delicious dishes are inspired by global cuisines.
 Scotch egg?
 Mongolian-glazed lamb ribs?
 Shrimp scampi?
 From Italy to Mongolia—via France, Scotland, Alabama (pimento cheese hush puppies) and Alaska—a menu doesn’t get much more “fusion” than The Flats Bistro’s.

-Folks in Eagle River can sample a wide selection of pan-Asian cuisines at Shine’s Asian Fusion Bistro.
+Folks in Eagle River can sample a wide selection of pan-Asian cuisines at Kim’s Cuisine Asian Fusion Bistro.
 They offer Japanese, Chinese and Thai classics all on a single menu.
-From sushi and sashimi to pad Thai, tempura udon and Singapore mei fun, you’ll find something to make you smile at Shine’s.
+From sushi and sashimi to pad Thai, tempura udon and Singapore mei fun, you’ll find something to make you smile at Kim’s.